 Enroll at Royal Public Schools

 During application season, there will be opportunities for families to learn more about Royal Public Schools, including virtual information sessions.
 School tours will begin in early 2021, once the campus location is finalized.
-Families can get more information, or ask for help with their enrollment applications, by emailing email@example.com, calling 210-947-0655, or reaching out through the website, or visiting the district office located on Fair Avenue between South Hackberry and South Presa.
-We recommend that you follow these Royal Public Schools social media accounts: Facebook, Instagram, and Twitter.
+Families can get more information, or ask for help with their enrollment applications, by emailing firstname.lastname@example.org, calling 210-947-0655, reaching out through the website, or visiting the district office located on Fair Avenue between South Hackberry and South Presa.
+We recommend that you follow these Royal Public Schools social media accounts: Facebook, Instagram, Twitter, and YouTube.

 In addition, please join the San Antonio Charter Moms discussion group on Facebook to post questions and search previous discussions about Royal Public Schools.

 Facts About Royal Public Schools

 The STREAMS-360 model is designed to lift up students from underserved communities.
 The school model adapts to accommodate students entering with challenges—including special needs, low English language proficiency, and lack of academic preparation—by identifying gaps and closing them quickly.
 Social emotional learning is built into the curriculum and will support students with techniques to manage the stresses of poverty.

 The board of Royal Public Schools is “high octane—diverse and committed,” said Tarim, and includes several members with strong ties to the Southside of San Antonio.
 Board member Dr. Abelardo Saavedra is the former superintendent of South San Antonio ISD and other large districts in Texas.
 Cariño Cortez, chef and project manager at La Familia Cortez Restaurants, also serves as a board member.